 On March 8, Kevin Gomes, Chicago Northwest COUNTRY Financial Agency Manager, was presented the coveted Tipping the Scale award for this year’s Food Checkout Day events by Cook County Farm Bureau President Janet McCabe.
 Kevin’s Chicago Northwest COUNTRY Financial Agency earned the recognition through the largest accumulation of points combining food donations with cash donations.

 Thank you to all the members, supporters, and COUNTRY Financial representatives who donated non-perishable food items.

 Donations matched by the Farm Bureau to local food pantries that were not partner pantries:

-Food Checkout Day is possible only through the efforts of volunteers, including Farm Bureau leadership and committee members and Chicago North, Northeast, Northwest, Orland Park, and South Holland COUNTRY Financial representatives and staff members.
+Food Checkout Day is possible only through the efforts of volunteers, including Farm Bureau leadership and committee members and Chicago North, Chicago South, Northwest, and Orland Park COUNTRY Financial representatives and staff members.
 Volunteers were integral to the success of the shopping spree portion of Food Checkout Day.

 Jim Andresen, COUNTRY Financial Orland Park Agency

 Natasha Neskovic, COUNTRY Financial Chicago North Agency

 Ciria Serrano, COUNTRY Financial Chicago North Agency